web-ho/streamlit-app/README.md

 I have some ideas to extend this project beyond classification.

+- First, to gather and add more species.
-- Introduce a pipeline to label images, if the user chooses so.
+- Introduce a pipeline to label images with bboxes.
 - Use the SAM model for bird segmentation.
 - Also, use OpenAI's API to get info about the recognised bird species.